mjassen/mzz-stat/readme.txt

 * 10 August 2015 by mjassen
 * initial release

+== Upgrade Notice ==

+Check back here for Upgrade notes.

+== Installation ==

+To install the plugin manually, unzip the plugin and upload the entire "mzz-stat" folder into the "wp-content/plugins" directory of your WordPress website.
+Then log into the WordPress dashboard, and under Plugins, click Activate.
+The plugin follows the same install procedure as described at http://codex.wordpress.org/Managing_Plugins#Installing_Plugins

+To completely and permanently uninstall the plugin including its files and data, browse to the WordPress dashboard and under Plugins, under the Mzz-stat plugin, click Deactivate, then click Delete.

+== Screenshots ==

+1. Plugin activation screen
+2. Admin screen

 == Frequently Asked Questions ==

 = What is the purpose of the plugin, what does the plugin do, and how does the plugin work? =